Faireburn History, Family Crest & Coats of Arms

 Early Origins of the Faireburn family

-Another 331 words (24 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Faireburn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Faireburn research.
+Another 166 words (12 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Faireburn History in all our PDF Extended History products and printed products wherever possible.

 Faireburn Spelling Variations